ipfabric/docs/docs/overview/glossary.md

 **Snapshot**

-: The data stored on an IPF appliance that represents the inventory, configuration, state and topology of a group of network devices within a given time window.
+: The data stored on an IPF appliance represents the inventory, configuration, state and topology of a group of network devices within a given time window.
 It can be:

     - **Scheduled** or **ad hoc** -- settings in the IPF UI allow a user to determine a regular schedule of snapshot creation; it is also possible to create additional snapshots on a one-off basis.

     - **Full** or **partial** -- the snapshot creation process is bounded by providing starting points (seeds), whitelisting and blacklisting subnets to crawl, providing credentials and jumphost information.
-Assuming that no part of the network is blacklisted and all other information is available, a snapshot will discover as much of the network as it is able to authenticate against.
+Assuming that no part of the network is blacklisted, and all other information is available, a snapshot will discover as much of the network as it is able to authenticate against.
 This is considered a **full** snapshot.
 If a **partial** snapshot is required, only containing certain devices -- perhaps to validate a change outcome -- it is possible to select a set of existing devices against which a new snapshot can be created in the diagrams UI, or over API by specifying a list of serial numbers.

     - **Refreshed** -- if the data relating to one or more devices has changed, it is possible to update a snapshot to contain the new inventory, config and state data from that device by selecting it/them and refreshing the snapshot.